ampl/gsl/doc/statistics.rst

 .. function:: double gsl_stats_median_from_sorted_data (const double sorted_data[], const size_t stride, const size_t n)

-   This function returns the median value of :data:`sorted_data`, a dataset of length *n* with stride :data:`stride`.
+   This function returns the median value of :data:`sorted_data`, a dataset of length :data:`n` with stride :data:`stride`.
 The elements of the array must be in ascending numerical order.
 There are no checks to see whether the data are sorted, so the function :func:`gsl_sort` should always be used first.